kamrynbrown/BitFit1/README.md

-# BitFit1
-# Android Project 5 - BitFit1
+# Android Project 6 - BitFit2

 Submitted by: Kamryn Brown

-BitFit1 is a health metrics app that allows users to track ...
-Nutrition and Calories
+BitFit2 is a health metrics app that allows users to track ... food and calories

 Time spent: 24 hours spent in total